 About a hundred people a year are sent to prison for council tax arrears – here is a case where a mother was in prison for 40 days before being released.

 About 30 people a year go to prison for not having a TV license – although new sentencing guidelines in 2017 should reduce this it still sometimes happens, see Belfast grandmother jailed after not paying TV licence fine released from prison.

-What sorts debts can you be sent to prison for?
+What sort of debts can you be sent to prison for?

 You can only be sent to prison for non-payment of debts where the case was heard in a Magistrates’ Court.
 These are: